pygfx/wgpu-py/README.md

 * Clone the repo.
 * Install devtools using `pip install -r dev-requirements.txt` (you can replace `pip` with `pipenv` to install to a virtualenv).
-* Install wgpu-py in editable mode by running `python setup.py develop`, or simply add the root dir to your `PYTHONPATH`.
+* Install wgpu-py in editable mode by running `python setup.py develop`, this will also install our only runtime dependency `cffi`
 * Run `python download-wgpu-native.py` to download the upstream wgpu-native binaries.
-  * Or alternatively point the `WGPU_LIB_PATH` environment variable to the dynamic library created by `wgpu-native`.
+  * Or alternatively point the `WGPU_LIB_PATH` environment variable to a custom build.
 * Use `black .` to apply autoformatting.
 * Use `flake8 .` to check for flake errors.
 * Use `pytest .` to run the tests.